 Disabled People Say Welcome to Our World (text), Church Times, May 2020

-As churches have moved online during the pandemic, they have opened up the virtual church doors for some disabled people, after years of exclusion.
-Here I write about what churches can learn about how to better include disabled people from their lockdown move online.
-I’ve also written a simple language version of this article.
+As churches have moved online during the pandemic, they have opened up their virtual doors for some disabled people, after years of exclusion.
+I write here about what churches can learn, from their lockdown move online, about disability access and justice.
+There’s a simple language version of this article.

 The Upside-Down Kingdom of God: Stories of Disabled and Neurodivergent People in Churches.